Irreducible holonomy algebras of Riemannian supermanifolds: Introduction

 Holonomy groups and holonomy algebras for superconnections on supermanifolds are introduced recently in \cite{SupHol}.
 In the present paper we generalize the result of M.~Berger for the case of Riemannian supermanifolds.

 For a supersubalgebra $\g\subset\osp(p,q|2m)$ we define the vector superspace $\R(\g)$ of curvature tensors of type $\g$ that consists of linear maps from $\Lambda^2\Real^{p,q|2m}$ to $\g$ satisfying the Bianchi super identity.
 We call $\g$ {\it a Berger superalgebra} if $\g$ is spanned by the images of the elements of $\R(\g)$.
 The holonomy algebra of a Riemannian supermanifold is a Berger superalgebra.
 Consequently, Berger superalgebras may be considered as the candidates to the holonomy algebras.
-A Berger superalgebra $\g\subset\osp(p,q|2m)$ is called {\it symmetric} if the superspace $\nabla\R(\g)$, consisting of linear maps from $\Real^{p,q|2m}$ to $\R(\g)$ satisfying the second Bianchi super identity, is trivial.
-If such $\g$ is the holonomy algebra of a Riemannian manifold, then this manifold is locally symmetric.
-The classification of irreducible symmetric Berger superalgebras can be reduced from \cite{Serganova}.
-In the present paper we classify irreducible non-symmetric Berger supersubalgebras $\g\subset\osp(p,q|2m)$ of the form where $\g_i$ are simple Lie superalgebras of classical type and $\z$ is a trivial or one-dimensional center.
+A Berger superalgebra $\g\subset\osp(p,q|2m)$ is called {\it symmetric} if the superspace $\R^\nabla(\g)$, consisting of linear maps from $\Real^{p,q|2m}$ to $\R(\g)$ satisfying the second Bianchi super identity, is trivial.
+If such $\g$ is the holonomy algebra of a Riemannian supermanifold, then this supermanifold is locally symmetric.
+The classification of irreducible symmetric Berger superalgebras can be deduced from \cite{Serganova}.
+Irreducible Berger supersubalgebras $\g\subset\osp(0|2m)$ are classified in \cite{Odd}.
+In the present paper we classify irreducible non-symmetric Berger supersubalgebras $\g\subset\osp(p,q|2m)$ ($p+q>0$) of the form

+where $\g_i$ are simple Lie superalgebras of classical type and $\z$ is a trivial or one-dimensional center.
 The obtained list is the following:

 This list generalizes the list of irreducible holonomy algebras of non-locally symmetric pseudo-Riemannian manifolds, in the same time, we do not get the analogs of the important holonomy algebras $G_2$ and $\spin(7)$.
+We discuss the geometries of the supermanifolds with each of the obtained holonomy algebras.

-Remark that in general a semi-simple Lie superalgebra $\g$ has the form $\g=\oplus_i(\g_i\otimes\Lambda(n_i))$, where $\g_i$ is a simple Lie superalgbera (either of classical or of Cartan type), and $\Lambda(n_i)$ is the Grassmann superalgebra in $n_i$ variables \cite{Kac}.
-Moreover, there exist representations of solvable Lie superalgberas in vector superspaces of dimensions greater then one \cite{Kac}.
+Remark that in general a semi-simple Lie superalgebra $\g$ has the form $\g=\oplus_i(\g_i\otimes\Lambda(n_i))$, where $\g_i$ is a simple Lie superalgebra (either of classical or of Cartan type), and $\Lambda(n_i)$ is the Grassmann superalgebra of $n_i$ variables \cite{Kac}.
+Moreover, there exist representations of solvable Lie superalgebras in vector superspaces of dimensions greater then one \cite{Kac}.
 Thus we consider only a part of irreducible subalgebras $\g\subset\osp(p,q|2m)$.
+For irreducible subalgebras $\g\subset\so(p,q)$ the property \eqref{vidg} holds automatically, i.e. our assumption is quit natural.